Generics in crate boundaries

 as MIR.

-with the same type, will the compiler need to build the same thing twice?dyn
+entry_to_systemwith the same type, will the compiler need to build the same thing twice? - What if they use

 fn entry_to_system<A: Trait>(ty: A) {}